thespacecowboys45/blackjack-simulator/documentation_website/AUTOSTRATEGY_GENERATOR_theory.md

 76177348045866392339289727720615561750424801402395196724001565744957137343033038019601
 ```

+We do know that the computer spit that number out.
-We are not quite sure if anything else is spitting out anything right now, and who could be certain except for one or two
+We can never be certain if anything else is spitting out anything right now.
+Who could be certain?
+Only one , or two , people on the planet.

+And they are most-likely actuaries.

+Professional actuaries.

+We may be not be sastistifes with the estimate number in the end.

-people on this entire planet anyway?
-But, let's add some commas in order to visualize it all properly and put things
+To see let's add some commas in order to visualize it all properly and put things into perspective:
-into perspective:

 ```